-Business Rent Tax - The Senate and House have collectively passed this bill and it is now ready to be sent to the Governor.
+Business Rent Tax - The Senate and House have collectively passed this bill and it was signed by the Governor last week.
 As a reminder, the bill will enforce the online sales tax (bills summarized below).
 As well, the initial proceeds of the online sales tax will offset unemployment tax for businesses.
-When the unemployment fund has collected \$4.017 billion, the Business Rent

-Tax will be reduced from 5.5 to 2.0% with revenue gained from the online sales tax.
+When the unemployment fund has collected \$4.017 billion, the Business Rent Tax will be reduced from 5.5 to 2.0% with revenue gained from the online sales tax.
 We expect that to take place sometime in 2023 or 2024.

 FAST Act - HB 1059 which increases time by which cities/counties must react to permits passed the House on April 1.
-In the Senate, SB 1788 passed the Rules Committee on April 6.
-It is now ready for the floor.
+In the Senate, the bill is on Special Order agenda Monday.

 Fire Code - CFO Jimmy Patronis has included our language regarding in his official package (summarized below).
 As well, we are in a standalone package dealing directly with the radio communication antennae.
 This standalone package passed the House Commerce last week and now awaits a vote on the Senate Floor.
-The CFO's package is on special order in the House and on its final committee agenda in the Senate (Rules) on Tuesday.
+The CFO's package passed the House and the Senate bill is on Special Order this week.